Busted: what you thought you knew about electric vehiclesFor drivers

 There is a deep-seated reluctance to see beyond the tried and trusted combustion engine paradigm towards a new way of doing things.

-In an effort to bust some of the myths around performance, comfort and travel range in electric vehicles (EVs), Hyundai Australia recently offered LeasePlan fleet customers with the opportunity to get behind the wheel of some of their latest electric and hybrid vehicles, only weeks on the market.
+In an effort to bust some of the myths around performance, comfort and travel range in electric vehicles (EVs), Hyundai Australia recently offered our fleet customers the opportunity to get behind the wheel of some of their latest electric and hybrid vehicles, only weeks on the market.

 Under the watchful eyes of supervisors from Murcotts Driving Excellence and product experts from Hyundai Australia, participants were able to put the 88kW/295Nm Ioniq Hybrid passenger car and the 150kW/395Nm Kona electric SUV through their paces at Melbourne’s Sandown Raceway and speak firsthand with some of the people at the coalface of the next wave of vehicle technology.